Uchida16104/XenPi/README.md

 <li>Tone - means the kind of bass drum(:bd), snare drum(:sn), and drums(:drums) tone on Sonic Pi.</li>
 <li>1~8 - means the volume of the nth beat.</li>
 <li><i>(Deleted function of "Scale" on "Synth" compare with ver1.0.)</i></li>
+2. Sonic Pi
+<li>Just load "Xen.rb" and run it on Sonic Pi as above.</li>
 <ul>
 </details>